-The rc\visard NG offers software modules for different detection and measuring applications:
+The rc visard NG offers software modules for different detection and measuring applications:

-- Measure (rc\measure, Section 6.2.1) provides measure functionalities, such as depth measurements. - LoadCarrier (rc\load\carrier, Section 6.2.2) allows detecting load carriers and their filling levels. - TagDetect (rc\april\tag\detect and rc\qr\code\detect, Section 6.2.3) allows the detection of AprilTags and QR codes, as well as the estimation of their poses. - ItemPick and BoxPick (rc\itempick and rc\boxpick, Section 6.2.4) provide an out-of-the-box perception solution for robotic pick-and-place applications of unknown objects or boxes. - SilhouetteMatch (rc\silhouettematch, Section 6.2.5) provides an object detection solution for objects placed on a plane or stacked planar objects.
+- Measure (rc\measure, Section 6.2.1) provides measure functionalities, such as depth measurements. - LoadCarrier (rc\load\carrier, Section 6.2.2) allows detecting load carriers and their filling levels. - TagDetect (rc\april\tag\detect and rc\qr\code\detect, Section 6.2.3) allows the detection of AprilTags and QR codes, as well as the estimation of their poses. - ItemPick (rc\itempick, Section 6.2.4) provides an out-of-the-box perception solution for robotic pick-and-place applications of unknown objects. - BoxPick (rc\boxpick, Section 6.2.5) provides an out-of-the-box perception solution for robotic pick-and-place applications of boxes or textured boxes. - SilhouetteMatch (rc\silhouettematch, Section 6.2.6) provides an object detection solution for objects placed on a plane or stacked planar objects. - CADMatch (rc\cadmatch, Section 6.2.7) provides an object detection solution for 3D objects.